 We’re excited to equip you with the tools you need for your kitchen adventures.
-If there is anything we can do to help, please don’t hesitate to reach out to us at email@example.com.
-In the meantime, here are some helpful tips for getting stated.
-We've also included some simple recipes with basic ingredients you’ll find at your neighborhood grocery store.
+If there is anything we can do to help, please don’t hesitate to reach out to us at firstname.lastname@example.org.
+In the meantime, here are some helpful tips for getting started.
+We've also included some simple recipes with everyday ingredients.
 Happy cooking.

 Don't have any Abbio cookware yet?Shop the cookware

 Start with low or medium heat

 Thanks to the fully-clad construction of Abbio cookware, we recommend starting with low or medium heat.
 You Abbio pans distribute heat evenly throughout the pan, and you will rarely need the highest setting.
 In fact, too much heat and you might burn your food.

 Use the water-drop test to know when your pan is hot enough for oil.
 When you start to feel heat radiate off the pan (don't touch it!), sprinkle in a few droplets of water.
 You want them to combine together and dance around the pan.
 If they don't form into balls, your pan is not hot enough.